-The following table provides summary data on the Fund's dividends, net asset value ("NAV") and market prices as of the fiscal year-end:
+The following table provides summary data on the Fund's dividends, NAV and market prices as of the fiscal year-end:

-Dividend yield-based on market at year-end 10.01% Dividend yield based on NAV at year-end 4.01%
+Dividend yield-based on market at year-end 5.48% Dividend yield based on NAV at year-end 3.64%

-NAV as of March 31, 2023 \$2.12
+NAV as of June 30, 2023 \$5.20

-Market Price as of March 31, 2023 \$0.85
+Market Price as of June 30, 2023 \$3.45

-Premium (discount) to NAV (59.9%)
+Premium (discount) to NAV (33.7%)

 The Fund seeks to pay monthly dividends out of its net investment income.
 To permit the Fund to maintain a more stable monthly dividend, the Fund may pay dividends that are more or less than the amount of net income earned during the year.
 The Fund dividends during the year were paid from current net investment income.
+Approximately \$262,200 in non-recurring income from a legal settlement was received in June 2023.
+The settlement was recorded as other income in the Statement of Operations.
+See Note 11 of the financial statements for more details.

 The Fund's investment portfolio is comprised of various security classes.
-UBS Asset Managers of Puerto Rico, a division of UBS Trust Company of Puerto Rico, (the "Investment Adviser") considers numerous characteristics of each asset class, in an effort to meet the Fund's investment objective.
+UBS Asset Managers of Puerto Rico, a division of UBS Trust Company of Puerto Rico (the "Investment Adviser") considers numerous characteristics of each asset class, in an effort to meet the Fund's investment objective.
 Many securities in which the Fund invests have call dates prior to maturity.
 The final maturities of the portfolio are included in the Schedule of Investments that forms part of the accompanying Financial Statements.

-Figure 1 below reflects the breakdown of the investment portfolio as of March 31, 2023.
+Figure 1 below reflects the breakdown of the investment portfolio as of June 30, 2023.
 For details of the security categories below, please refer to the enclosed Schedule of Investments.